depoon/NetworkInterceptor/README.md

 - Creates a cURL command for a URLRequest and sends to a designated [Slack](https://slack.com) channel
 - You are required to provide your own Slack Authentication Token and slack channel ID for this to work.

+You can also create and use multiple implementations of interceptors and loggers by conforming to RequestInterceptor/RequestLogger protocols

 ### How to use NetworkInterceptor

 Setting up local console logging